sebastian-mrozek/dragtoe/README.md

 If I had more time or what could be done differently
 -----
 The following might be applicable depending on project size and domain complexity.
 They might not provide useful for smaller domains that don't change often.
-- Complete logging, not all classes have logging but the ones having it should be enough as an example
+- Complete logging, not all classes have logging but the ones having it (`CustomersService` class and exception handlers) should be enough as an example
 - Better exception handling instead of a fairly broad-stroke persistence exception mapping to http status codes - would depend on use cases
 - Use Lombok for API classes to reduce boilerplate code (getters, setters, constructors etc).
 - Define REST API using OpenAPI and generate API classes and endpoints (can generate java rest client etc).